Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Appendix

 In summary, all these three features significantly enhance the compatibility of FEM with DL in terms of data structure, forward propagation, and back propagation.
-It can facilitate more efficient data exchange with $\mathcal{NN}$ models by fully utilizing the strengths of each computing backend.
-Source code of FEALPy is available at \url{https://github.com/weihuayi/fealpy}.
-The code of the present work including LA-FEM is available at \url{https://github.com/weihuayi/fealpy/tree/master/app/lafem-eit} as a module.
+To fully utilize the strengths of DL-oriented backends such as PyTorch or Jax, the native implementation eliminates the needs for data conversion, thus facilitates more much efficient data I/O with Neural Network models.